Run the

 Minimum Intensity Projection.
 Only voxels with the lowest intensity in the observation direction are displayed.

-Turns on/off the volume color gradient.
+Depth coding Turns on/off the volume color gradient perpendicular to the Z-stack planes.
+The lower part of the volume is colored with different colors than the top part based on the selected color gradient.
+It makes it easier to distinguish the object position within the whole Z sequence.
 Use the drop-down menu next to the icon to choose a gradient, Show depth code legend or Reverse gradient.

 If the image is fully loaded into the memory of the graphics card, High resolution is turned on, the viewer shows the maximum quality and the button is automatically disabled.
 If the memory capabilities are exceeded, two more modes appear - Highest Possible Resolution (optimized for the highest resolution without downsampling; can be slower) and Balanced Resolution vs Speed (resolution can be lower; speed performance should be sufficient).